po1sigala/live/02-Lesson-Plans/Weekday/17-Week_CS/README.md

 ## Heads-Up

-In the next unit, we will return to the back end and learn about NoSQL databases using MongoDB, a popular, document-based database that integrates easily with JavaScript.
+In the next unit, we will return to the back end and learn about NoSQL databases.
+We will learn about the features of a non-relational database and how it compares to a relational database.
+Finally, we will explore why we might use NoSQL for an application.

 Be sure to have MongoDB and Compass installed on your machine before class.
-Follow the [MongoDB installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb) to install MongoDB and Compass locally.
-Also, make sure students have it installed prior to coming to class.
+Follow the [MongoDB installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb) to install MongoDB and Compass on your machine.

-Mongo Atlas, a fully managed cloud database, will be used to deploy the Mini-Project to Heroku.
-For instructions on how to sign-up for a account and deploy a free cluster, refer to [MongoDB Atlas setup guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-set-up-mongodb-atlas).
+Also, make sure students have MongoDB and Compass installed prior to coming to class.

 ## Helpful Links